filecoin-project/go-fil-markets/CONTRIBUTING.md

 ### PR Process

-Active development of `go-fil-markets` occurs on the `development` branch.
-All PRs should be made to the `development` branch, which is the default branch on Github.
+Active development of `go-fil-markets` occurs on the `master` branch.
+All PRs should be made to the `master` branch, which is the default branch on Github.

-Before a PR can be merged to `development`, it must:
+Before a PR can be merged to `master`, it must:
 1. Pass continuous integration.
-1. Be rebased and up to date with the development branch
+1. Be rebased and up to date with the `master` branch
 1. Be approved by at least two maintainers

-When merging normal PRs to development, always use squash and merge to maintain a linear commit history.
+When merging normal PRs to `master`, always use squash and merge to maintain a linear commit history.

 ### Release Process

-The `master` branch is consider our production branch, and should always be up to date with the latest tagged release.

-There are two ways to update `master`.
-The first is to cut a new full release by making a PR from `development` to `master` with the latest changes from development.
-When the PR is merged, it MUST be merged via a merge commit.
-At this point, make a new tagged version release and seperately, make a second PR back to `development` from `master` once the release is verified as ready to go, to get the merge commit in development. (maintaining a shared commit history).
-Only a lead maintainer may merge to `master`.

-The second way to update `master` is to hotfix it.
-Hot fixes are branched off `master` and merged directly back into `master` to fix critical bugs in a production release.
-When a creating a hotfix, create a PR to `master` and once approved, merge with `master` then create a seperate PR to merge `master` back to `development` with the hotfix to maintain the shared commit history
+When creating a new full release, branch off master with a branch named release/*version-number*, where *version-number* is the ultimate tag you intend to create.

+Continue to develop on master and merge commits to your release branch as neccesary till the release is ready.

+When the release is ready, tag it, then merge the branch back into master so that it is part of the version history of master.
+Delete the release branch.

+### Hotfix Process

+Hot-fixes operate just like release branches, except they are branched off an existing tag and should be named hotfix/*version-number*.
+When ready, they receive their own tag and then are merged back to master, then deleted.

+For external reference, his git flow and release process is essentially the [OneFlow git workflow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow)

 Following the release of Filecoin Mainnet, this library will following a semantic versioning scheme for tagged releases.